glenr4/RefactorThis/readme.md

 - I added paged results for the GET all products/product options endpoints as they could potentially return a large amount of results, which would adversely affect the performance of the system

+- I have documented the API using Swagger

 ## Security
 - Don't display detailed debug information in Production as this gives insight into the system that a hacker may be able to exploit